axibase/atsd/integration/spss/statistics/README.md

 * Select the `datetime` column from both the `inflation.cpi.categories.price` and `inflation.cpi.categories.weight` tables.
   ![](./images/merged_import/step1.png)
 * Skip the next steps until a query editor is displayed.
-* Enter the following query which executes a FULL OUTER JOIN with interpolation for the missing weight records:
+* Enter a `FULL OUTER JOIN` query to fill gaps with interpolated records:

 ```sql
 SELECT T0."value" AS price,  T1."datetime" AS datetime, T1."value" AS weight, T1."tags" AS tags